-The city council has prepared a strategic assessment of the financial viability of residential development within Salford.
+The city council has prepared an updated strategic assessment of the financial viability of residential development within Salford (January 2019).

 The assessment takes into account a wide range of assumptions that influence viability, including the capital value of a development (primarily the selling of new dwellings), the cost of developing a site (such as buying the land, and build costs), the profit a developer expects from a particular site, and finance costs.

-It is important to note that this assessment has been produced to support the draft local plan; the policies within the draft plan carry only very limited weight when making decisions on planning applications.
-Given this, the requirements of the adopted planning obligations SPD will continue to be applied until the local plan has progressed to a stage where significant weight can be placed in it.
+It is important to note that this assessment has been produced as part of the evidence base to support the revised draft local plan and the draft planning obligations SPD; the policies within the revised draft local plan/draft SPD carry only very limited weight when making decisions on planning applications.
+Given this, the requirements of the adopted planning obligations SPD will continue to be applied until the local plan/SPD have progressed to a stage where significant weight can be placed in them.

-The Salford local plan assessment of residential viability can be downloaded below.
+The Salford revised draft local plan assessment of residential viability can be downloaded below.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.